esp/esp-js/ReadMe.md

 ## Child containers

-Child containers can be used to manage a set of related dependencies.
+Child containers can be used to manage and scope a set of related dependencies.

 Create a child container by calling `createChildContainer` on a parent;
 ```javascript